U.S. says Russia strikes in Syria bolster Islamic State militants

 "By attacking non-extremist groups Russia has boosted, perversely, the relative strength of (Islamic State), which has taken advantage of this campaign by seizing new territory in rural Aleppo," Power said.

-"Since Russia began its strikes the Syrian map has shifted in (Islamic State's) favor," she said.
+"Since Russia began its strikes the Syrian map has shifted in (Islamic State's) favour," she said.

 The Syrian army, backed by fighters from Iran and Lebanon's Hezbollah, has launched ground offensives against insurgent-held areas of western and northwestern Syria since Russia began air strikes in the country three weeks ago.